 A Warrior, a Druid, and a Paladin walk into a bar.
 The barkeep asks if they want a drink.
 The Druid replies, “No thanks, we’re already Tanked.”

 This is an example of someone who shouldn’t be talking about World of Warcraft.
 It’s a terrible joke.
-Truly, truly terrible.
-But there is someone who could do a far better job.
+Truly, terrible.
+But there is someone who does a far better job.
 He is the king of (Aze)roth and roll.
 He is MadSeason.
 And this is his World (of Warcraft).

 The Greatest MadSeasonShow(man)